munichpavel/fake-data-for-learning/README.md

 See the demo notebook [notebooks/bayesian-network.ipynb](notebooks/bayesian-network.ipynb) for feature examples.

+To avoid having to enter all each value of a conditional probability array, there are also two methods to generate random conditional probability tables.

+The method `fake_data_for_learning.utils.RandomCpt()` gives a random conditional probability table, but if you want to constrain the entries to satisfy constraints on expectation values, this is done in the class `fake_data_for_learning.utils.ProbabilityPolytope`; see the example notebook [notebooks/conditional-probability-tables-with-constraints.ipynb](notebooks/conditional-probability-tables-with-constraints.ipynb).

 ## Related packages

 This package exists because I became tired of googling for existing implementations of how I wanted to generate fake data.
 In the development process, however, I found other packages with overlapping functionality (plus other features), notably